 You can create the reputation you want, by choosing the things you do, and by doing them exceptionally well: whether it is as an implementer, a leader, a thinker, a creator, a listener… Start by thinking about the reputation you would like to have, and then set out to build a substantial track record of excellence in that arena.

-Long term professional alliances take time to build.
+Long-term professional alliances take time to build.
 We do so in stages.
-WE jump start them by agreeing on some shared goals and values, by making the assumption that the other person is worthy of our trust, and by focusing our relationship on action and progress.
-We then deepen the relationship by exchanging favours.
+WE jump-start them by agreeing on some shared goals and values, by making the assumption that the other person is worthy of our trust, and by focusing our relationship on action and progress.
+We then deepen the relationship by exchanging favors.
 Gradually, we find new areas to work together, to collaborate in ways that are valuable to both parties.
 And, finally, we harness the growing alliance by partnering to make new connections and sharing each other’s reputational capital.

 What Kind of Political Operator are You?